ailequal/dotfiles/macos/README.md

 ## info

 This little guide is my reference when I am setting up a new machine with macOS (not exactly a standard dotfile).
-Right now I am working with a MacBook Pro 13-inch Early 2015 with macOS Mojave 10.14.6 as my main operative system, so these steps below are written for that specific OS mainly.

 ## steps